ably-labs/agile-flush-vue-app/README.md

     ```

     - Replace `<YOUR_ABLY_APP_KEY>` with the key you copied in step 2.
-1. To install the dependencies, run this in the root of the repository:
+1. To install the dependencies for the Vue application, run this in the root of the repository:

     ```cmd
     npm install